semoog/TEMPL_Gulp-ES6-SASS/README.md

-# Template environment for app development in ES6 Babel using SASS
+# Template environment for app development in Babel ES6 using Sass, Node, and express